 - Suggestion by Kelly from No Man Before.

 Saguaro National Park, located in southern Arizona, is aptly named for the thousands of giant saguaro cacti dotting its desert landscape.
 The Arizona desert is known for its dry, scorching heat in the summer.
-But by November the weather is practically perfect for all Arizona attractions.
+But by November the weather is practically perfect for all Arizona sights and attractions.

 However, this is also one of the busiest times in the park.
 Late fall through early spring is the best season to visit Saguaro NP.
 There are many activities offered, such as guided walks and park ranger talks.